OmprakashOrnold/jQuery/day1.md

 ### ii. **Modifying Elements:**
    jQuery provides methods to modify the content and attributes of selected elements.

-   Sure!
-Here are 50 examples of modifying elements using jQuery:

 1. **Changing Text Content:**
 ```javascript